grpc/grpc-web/doc/roadmap.md

 The purpose of this document is to collect all the features that we believe are useful for gRPC users.

-We would like your feedback!
-Please tell us which features you would most want to see, so that we can prioritize the work to either publish Google's existing solutions or develop some of the features directly in the open-source repo.

 # Background

 gRPC-Web has been developed internally at Google as part of the front-end